rreece/rreece.github.io/outline-of-philosophy/physics.md

 ### Redhead, M. (1988).
 A Philosopher Looks at Quantum Field Theory.

-In the collection: Brown, H. and R. Harr&eacute; Eds.
+In the collection: Brown, H. and R. Harr&eacute;, Eds.
 (1988). *Philosophical Foundations of Quantum Field Theory*.

 TODO.